HarshDev1809/unique-login-credential/README.md

-# Unique Login Credential Generator
+# Unique Login Credential

-**Unique Login Credential Generator** is a highly customizable npm package that generates secure and unique usernames and passwords based on specified criteria.
-This package is perfect for applications that require user authentication with unique credentials, providing flexibility and security.
+`unique-login-credential` is a versatile Node.js package designed to generate secure and customizable passwords and usernames.
+It allows you to specify various parameters to tailor the generated credentials to your specific needs.
+Whether you're building a new application or enhancing an existing one, this package provides an easy-to-use solution for credential generation.

 ## Features

-- **Customizable Password Generation**: Configure the total length and composition of the password, including uppercase letters, lowercase letters, numbers, and special characters.
+- **Customizable Password Generation**: Specify the length and composition of your passwords, including capital letters, small letters, numbers, and special characters.
-- **Customizable Username Generation**: Generate unique usernames with options for prefixes, character types, and length.
-- **Error Handling**: Built-in validation ensures that the total number of characters specified does not exceed the desired length.
-- **Randomization**: Optional random shuffling of characters to make passwords and usernames less predictable.
+- **Flexible Username Generation**: Add prefixes and define the character composition for usernames.
+- **Support for ES Modules and CommonJS**: Compatible with various JavaScript module systems.

 ## Installation

-Install the package via npm:
+To install the package, use npm:

 ```bash
 npm install unique-login-credential